shadikajevand/messageboard-api/Readme.md

 ## Building and running

+Prerequisites: JDK 13 installed on the machine, Docker if the docker container is to be used

 ### Run the tests

 To run the tests, execute the following command (for Windows, the ``./`` is not needed):